-- May add, delete, or change other users of the system below this level (Manager cannot assign anybody a level of 0, 1, or 2). - May change their own code. - Open/Close reporting is automatically the same as that of the Manager who is adding the new user.
+- Can perform all system functions (arm, disarm, bypass, etc.) programmed by Master. - May add, delete, or change other users of the system below this level (Manager cannot assign anybody a level of 0, 1, or 2). - May change own user code. - Open/Close reporting is automatically the same as that of the Manager who is adding the new user.